andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 $$\rightarrow d = \frac{1}{5(n_x - 1)}$$

-Nice.

-(If you need a reminder about the rules for fiddling with fractions, take a peek back at [Chunk 4 - Fractions (Urgh)](https://andrewharmellaw.github.io/2016/11/30/gelfands-algebra-chunk-4-fractions-urgh).
+Nice.{% sidenote 'sn-id-whatever' "If you need a reminder about the rules for fiddling with fractions, take a peek back at [Chunk 4 - Fractions (Urgh)](https://andrewharmellaw.github.io/2016/11/30/gelfands-algebra-chunk-4-fractions-urgh)." %}

 We're able to rearrange our other starter expressions in the same way.
 I won't bore you with the working for them.
 Instead let's jump to laying them all out side by side as an equality: